Slovak strongman Robert Fico follows the Orban playbook

-Robert Fico, Slovakia’s three-time premier, continues to top most opinion polls ahead of this weekend’s snap election, and many observers predict the leftwing populist is poised to regain power.
+Robert Fico, Slovakia’s three-time premier, continues to top most opinion polls ahead of this weekend’s snap election, and many observers predict the 59-year-old leftwing populist is poised to regain power.
 They are now asking themselves, “Will we get the devil we know or an even worse one this time?”

 Political opponents warn that this election is crucial, and that if Fico wins he would follow Hungarian strongman Viktor Orban’s playbook by hollowing out the country’s democracy and cosying up to the Kremlin, making Slovakia another European renegade.